wouterd/docker-maven-plugin/README.md

 * Create some kind of "wait for stuff to initialize" step: for example, Tomcat starting up.
 * Add support for linux sockets for "local docker" provider
 * Add support for Tutum.co
+* Create a feature complete docker remote api for Java
+* Support multiple (all) versions of the Docker Remote API